tjd1234/cmpt383summer2022/docs/languages/go/interfaceDemo.md

 ```

 The parameter `(this T)` that appears before the name is called the **receiver
 argument** of the method.
-Importantly, the receiver of a method does *not*
+Importantly, the receiver does *not* appear in an
-appear in an interface.
-This allows different types to implement their own
+interface.
+This allows different types to implement their own version of
-version of `String()`.
+`String()`.

-All Go's standard types act is they implement `Stringer`, but they you can't
+All Go's standard types act as if they implement `Stringer`, but you can't
 explicitly call `String()` on them.